HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

 ### Resolved issues

 - The Domino restapi task may not successfully start on Linux Domino.
-- A document is prevented from being created or updated if one of it's multi-value fields had empty value(s).
+- A document was prevented from being created or updated if one of it's multi-value fields had empty value(s).
 - Fixed multiple issues around odata.

 ### Others